cabforum/code-signing/docs/CSBR.md

 **Repository**: An online database containing publicly-disclosed PKI governance documents (such as Certificate Policies and Certification Practice Statements) and Certificate status information, either in the form of a CRL or an OCSP response.

-**Requirements**: This document, the Network and Certificate System Security Requirements and the EV SSL Guidelines.
+**Requirements**: The Baseline Requirements found in this document.

 **Root CA**: The top level Certification Authority whose Root Certificate is distributed by Application Software Suppliers and that issues Subordinate CA Certificates.